 Place the individual serving molds in a large high-sided casserole baking dish.
 Place the baking dish onto a sheet pan lined with a non slip silicon baking sheet or parchment paper.
 This will provide double the insulation so the custards can cook evenly and slowly and non slip surface when you remove it from the oven.

 Place the sheet pan with the vessel containing the molds on the center rack in the pre heated oven.

 Gently stir the custard, remove any film that might have formed along with the the vanilla pod and discard.

 Carefully fill each mold with the custard mixture while in the oven.

 Once the molds are filled with the custard- carefully pour the hot water from the teapot around the molds. ( try not to splash) Bring the water level up halfway – two-thirds up the sides of the molds.

-Serve the pots de crème with lightly sweetened whipped cream and white chocolate shavings or a dusting of cinnamon sugar.
+Serve the pots de crème with lightly sweetened whipped cream and white chocolate shavings or a dusting of powdered sugar.

 Makes approximately 8-10 servings depending on the size of your molds.

 Note: If eggs begin to curdle in tempering stage immediately cool cream before and further additions and immediately run the mixture through a sieve before proceeding to the next step.